easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </center>
 @endhtmlonly
 <center>
-<i>Figure 5.
-The pressure-volume curve for the left ventricle is represented as a pressure vs. volume plot.
+<i>@figuredef {PVLoop} The pressure-volume curve for the left ventricle is represented as a pressure vs. volume plot.
 It demonstrates the the contracting and relaxing portions of the cardiac cycle.
 In addition, the curve demonstrates the use of ideal valves in the simulated heart due to instantaneous changes in volume at a set pressure.</i>
 </center><br>

 ### Drug Effects